 In 2001, Belgian programmer Dries Buytaert released Drupal.
 A couple of years later, entrepreneur and web developer Matt Mullenweg introduced us to WordPress.
 And in 2005, a group of programmers rolled out Joomla.

 The three are now the world’s most widely used self-hosted content management systems (CMS), powering hundreds of millions of websites worldwide.
-Today, we are going to learn their distinctive benefits and which one would best suit our needs.
+Today, we are going to learn what are the similarities among WordPress, Joomla, and Drupal, their distinctive benefits, and which one would best suit our needs.

 What is a Content Management System (CMS)?

-A CMS is a framework for building websites.
+A CMS (content management system) is a framework for building websites.

 After installing it on a server, you determine a set of login details to access the CMS backend.
 This is where you configure the system, expand its functionality, and manage the content visible on the frontend.

-Drupal, WordPress, and Joomla weren’t the first content management systems to be publicly released, but they quickly became renowned for their flexibility and customization control.
-Each of the platforms played a massive role in the evolution of the industry and rocked the fundamentals of website building.
+Drupal, WordPress, and Joomla weren’t the first CMS platforms to be publicly released, but they quickly became renowned for their flexibility and customization control.
+Each of them played a massive role in the evolution of the industry and rocked the fundamentals of website building.